kapilsh/kapilsh.github.io/_posts/2024-08-09-deep-dive-into-triton-internals-2.md

 author: ks
 ---

 In the [previous post](../deep-dive-into-triton-internals/), we explored the Triton compiler internals and code generation pipeline under the hood.
-In this post, we will explore further with debugger to understand what happens when `triton.compile` is called in the frontend.
+In this post, we will explore further to understand what happens when `triton.compile` is called in the frontend.
 We will initially use python debugger to peak into the python compiler layer and then look at the native layer in C/C++.

 ## Git Hash